eNMS-automation/eNMS/docs/administration/database.rst

    :alt: Migrations
    :align: center

-.. note:: If you are migrating data on an existing instance of eNMS, you can choose tick the option ``Empty Database before Import`` to empty the database before starting the migrations.
+.. note:: If you are migrating data on an existing instance of eNMS, you can choose tick the option ``Empty Database before Import`` to empty the database before starting the migration.

+Logs
+****

+Services and Workflows logs usually take up a lot of space in the database.
+From the ``Admin / Database`` page, you can clear all logs older than a given date.